ivarref/mikkmokk-proxy/README.md

 There are three ways mikkmokk can be instructed to inject faults:
 * Dynamically per request using HTTP headers when accessing the reverse proxy.
-* Setting new defaults at runtime using the admin server.
+* Setting new defaults or one-off errors at runtime using the admin server.
 * Using environment variables when starting the proxy.

 #### Issue a regular request